John McCarthy (conductor)

-Eugene Patrick John McCarthy OBE (20 November 1916 - 8 April 2009), also known professionally for most of his career as John Mac or simply Mac, was a three-times Grammy Award-nominated director and conductor of choral music.
+Eugene Patrick John McCarthy OBE (20 November 1916 - 8 April 2009), also known professionally for most of his career as John Mac or simply Mac, was a three-time Grammy Award-nominated director and conductor of choral music.

 Early life

-Born in London to Irish parents, McCarthy was educated at the Oratory school in Kensington and then on a scholarship at St. Edmund's school near Ware, Hertfordshire, after which he attended the Royal College of Music.
-His first recording was in 1927 whilst still a boy, where he performed as a soprano.
-He later worked at a bank, and in 1940 was married to Margaret Quigley with whom he had twin girls and a son.
-After serving during the Second World War, he studied privately under Mátyás Seiber, a prominent composer and conductor, and also sang professionally as a tenor around the same time.
+Born in London to Irish parents, McCarthy was educated at the Oratory School in Kensington and then on a scholarship at St. Edmund's School near Ware, Hertfordshire, after which he attended the Royal College of Music.
+His first recording was in 1927 while still a boy performing as a soprano.
+He later worked at a bank, and in 1940 married to Margaret Quigley with whom he had twin daughters and a son.
+After serving during the Second World War, he studied privately under Mátyás Seiber, a prominent composer and conductor, and also sang professionally as a tenor during that period.

 McCarthy was involved in sports in his youth, particularly in water polo.
-He was a reserve member of the British water polo team for the 1948 Olympic games.
+He was a reserve member of the British water polo team for the 1948 Olympic Games.